9ae/bellave/Sun and Moon/script.md.md

 *Diane sits cross legged with one of her legs swinging.
 She is fully dressed in black.
 On the table is a hat with a mesh vail.
 Kai enters the room with a brown bag.*

-Kai: Are you sure you're not hungry? *takes a panini sandwich out of the bag*
+Kai: Sure you're not hungry? *takes a panini sandwich out of the bag*

 Diane: *wrinkles her nose and eyes the sandwich* No, I'm fine.

 Kai: *raises half of the sandwich as if to toast, and her eyebrows* Next time, you're in the neighborhood.
-You must try Press, best panini shop in Queens.
+You gotta try Press, best panini shop in Queens.

 Diane: I don't frequent this area often, but thank you.
 I'm sure you didn't have me come this far out for lunch.

-Kai: Right, *opens their laptop*
+Kai: Right, *opens their laptop*  Can you tell me about, how you've come to know Kenji Ishida?

-> Flashback: How Diane met Ken.
-She walked into him doing push ups on the pantry floor and steps on his hands by accident.
-> Ken: *sees she has  puffy eyes* What happened?
-> Diane: First first date fails.
-You know how it is on the apps...
-> Ken: No, actually.
-I've never been on the apps
-> Diane: Oh, really?
-> Diane start telling him about her experience.
-Ken started living vicariously through Diane
+Diane: Our companies shared and office space. *sighs, she closes her eyes.
+A silent moment passes*

+*In the silhouette  screen a female figure appears*

+Diane: *finally opens her eyes, her gaze is far away.
+Almost excitedly she smiles,* I remember that morning, I went to the pantry to get a much needed coffee.
+Ken was doing push up on the floor, and without realizing my heel landed on his hand.

+*Shadows: Diane falls as Ken flinches from the pain.
+She rushes to apologize, Ken laughs and motions he's fine.
+She laughs too.*

+Diane: He kept on saying he was fine, just anxious about the investor meeting today.
+He even noticed my eyes were puffy and asked if I was ok.
+I said, 'just another first date fail, you know how it is on the apps'.
+He said he's never been on the apps, then started asking me about what they are like.
+And boy did I have a library of horror stories to tell.

-> Kai: My friends tell me guys on the apps are the worst.
+Kai: I'm sorry, my friends tell me guys on the apps are the worst.

-> Diane:  It's not just guys *raises her eyes at Kai*
+Diane:  It's not just guys *raises her eyes at Kai, and leans toward on desk*

-> Kai: Oh...
-> Diane: Women have ghosted me more, actually
+Kai: Oh. *uncertain if Diane is trying to hit on them*

+Diane: *pulls back towards her set, and returns to a normal tone* Kind of to think about it, women have ghosted me more.

+> How Diane feel for Ken.
+She thought his relation was on the verge of ending

+Kai: So from that day, you and Ken...

+Diane: It was innocent at first, we were just pals.
+We mostly ate lunch together in the courtyard.
+Talked about the insanity that went on in our start ups.
+He wanted to hear about my dating life.
+I don't know why anyone would, it's pretty sad. *looks down* connecting to people is so hard, maybe it's just me.
+But talking to Ken, just feels so easy.

+Kai: Did you have feelings for him then?

+Diane: I don't know, maybe?
+When we first met in the pantry, I felt my heart flutter a bit.
+But it could have just been the situation.
+A clumsy meet cute, felt almost like we were in a rom-com.
+I guess something like that is hard to feel with someone you meet on the apps.
+Life has no happy accidents anymore.
+There's no magic.

+Kai: And you want magic?

+Diane: I want.... a good story.

+Kai: So what is this story?
+He listened to your stories...

+Diane: I think he liked them because he was living vicariously through me.
+He later opened up to tell me his own marriage was in shambles.
+And that his wife is about to leave him.

+*Shadow: Ken pulls Diane closer, almost as if about to kiss her*

+Diane: Only that was a lie.
+Elanor had no such intention back then.

+*Shadow: Diane pushes Ken away*

+Kai: How did you know that?

+Diane: Elanor came to see me.

 # S 3: evening Elanor
 > Shadow of Elanor and Diane walking on a tight stairwell, they notice each other and slows down.
 When they are on the same step the pause for a very long moment.